Londi12/nwiproject/SUPABASE_QUICK_SETUP.md

 ## 🎉 That's It!

-Once configured, your NWI Visas CRM will be using real Supabase data instead of demo data.
+Once configured, your Visa Flow CRM will be using real Supabase data instead of demo data.
 The transition is automatic - no code changes needed!

 ---